chantastic/reactpatterns/_posts/2016-08-17-jsx-spread-attributes.markdown

 <main {...{className: "main", role: "main", children}} />
 {% endhighlight %}

-Spread Attributes is handy where you want a component to proxy some `props` and past the rest along.
+There are a few cases this feature really shines.
+I use it all the time for my [#Stateless function] components.
+I get to apply `props` my component is concerned with, while keeping the component open other use cases.

+Look at this component that applies a className and fowards the remaining props.

 {% highlight ts %}
 const FancyDiv = props =>
   <div className="fancy" {...props} />
 {% endhighlight %}

+I can give any DOM properties I want to `FancyDiv` and they'll get forwarded to the underlying div.

+{% highlight ts %}
+<div data-id="my-fancy-div">So Fancy</div>
+{% endhighlight %}

 Order matters here.
-If `props.className` is define, it'll clobber the `className` definition (in the example above).
+If `props.className` is defined, it'll clobber the `className` definition (in the example above).
 If we want our component's `className` to win, it has to go after `{...props}`.

 {% highlight ts %}
-// our `className` clobbers your `className` const FancyDiv = props =>
+// my `className` clobbers your `className` const FancyDiv = props =>
   <div {...props} className="fancy" />
 {% endhighlight %}

-In most cases, you're gonna have to trust people.
-Make your component durable by gracefully handling `props` your component is opinionated about.
+In most cases, you're just gonna have to trust people.
+Make your component durable by gracefully handling the `props` your component cares about.

 {% highlight ts %}
 const FancyDiv = ({ className, ...props }) =>